 We encourage proposals that address these intersections by revising and remixing theories, practices, and institutions that move beyond merely sustaining—towards thriving societies and cultures.
 How are they contended, globally, nationally and locally, by actors that include governments, industry, advocacy organisations, community groups, and the environmental justice movement?
 The State of Oregon, for example, has a history of commitment to sustainability and the environment.
-When the Trump administration announced its intention to withdraw from the Paris Agreement on climate change, signed by 194 other countries, Oregon, along with 23 US states and territories representing more than 50% of the country’s population and responsible for 40% of its CO2 emissions, broke with the federal government and committed to supporting the agreement.
+When the current administration announced its intention to withdraw from the Paris Agreement on climate change, signed by 194 other countries, Oregon, along with 23 US states and territories representing more than 50% of the country’s population and responsible for 40% of its CO2 emissions, broke with the federal government and committed to supporting the agreement.
 Worldwide grassroots community groups and activists are coming together in an emerging environmental justice movement committed to sustainability, but also to social change.

 The role of communication and media in both promoting and impeding sustainability has increasingly been the focus of commentary and research.
 Material communication systems consume energy in their manufacture and use and contribute to problems of pollution and waste.
 In their dominant commercial forms, they support and encourage a general culture of unsustainable hyperconsumption.
 What alternatives would advance the full and equal access to diverse information and comprehensive knowledge bases that UNESCO and others advocate as central to achieving sustainable societies?